 Ninth Gate (1999)

-Anno di Uscita: 1999
+Anno di uscita: 1999

-Titolo Alternativo: The 9th Gate, La neuvième porte, La novena puerta
+Alternative Title: The 9th Gate, La neuvième porte, La novena puerta

 Regista: Roman Polanski

-Sceneggiatore: Arturo Pérez-Reverte, Enrique Urbizu, John Brownjohn, Roman Polanski
+Writer: Arturo Pérez-Reverte, Enrique Urbizu, John Brownjohn, Roman Polanski

 Produzione & Genere

-Compagnie: Bac Films, Canal+, Kino Visión, Origen Producciones Cinematograficas, Orly Films, R.P.
+Società: Bac Films, Canal+, Kino Visión, Origen Producciones Cinematograficas, Orly Films, R.P.
 Productions, TF1 Films Production, Vía Digital

 Genere: Fantasy Film, Film Based On A Novel, Horror, Horror Film, Mystery, Mystery Film, Psychological Thriller, Thriller